 4. More challenging: Ball sit-ups

-- Lean back into a 45-degree angle, bending at your hips and raising up on your toes without moving your feet.
+- Cross your arms over your chest and gently lean back into a 45° angle, bending at your hips and raising up on your toes.

 5. Most challenging: Ball leg lifts

 Similar to the previous exercise, the ball leg-lift exercise elevates the impact of a conventional leg-lift.